 During this our focus is going to be helping people get back to their normal payment patterns as soon as possible, not on making charges.

-If you previously have a good payment record and you have only had a difficulty during this crisis, plus you have keep us fully up to date with any issues, we do not believe there is any reason to give a poor reference regarding your payment history.
+If you previously had a good payment record and you have only had a difficulty during this crisis, plus you have keep us fully up to date with any issues, we do not believe there is any reason to give a poor reference regarding your payment history.
 This is an exceptional situation and we are treating it as such.

 Your legal right to serve notice to end your tenancy should not be affected.